-They are; but again, like most food sold in typical stores, you have to make sure what you pick will actually fit the bill for healthy survival food.
+Yes, but again, like most food sold in typical stores, you have to make sure what you pick is nutritious and not packed with artificial flavors, colors, and sweeteners.

-Sports drinks are not only hydrating—they provide the body with electrolytes and carbohydrates, which makes them a great source of energy.
+We also recommend some sports drinks.
+They are hydrating, and they provide the body with electrolytes and carbohydrates, making them a great source of energy.

 Protein is required for maximum energy levels and strength, so canned proteins are a great addition to any healthy emergency food kit.

-It won’t matter if your storage is full of all the food items on this list; you simply will not survive without water.
+One of the most crucial components of any emergency food stockpile is water.
+It won’t matter if your storage is full of all the food items on this list—you simply will not survive without water.

 Make sure you have a supply of freshwater as a part of your healthy survival food kit.
-Keep in mind that supply may run out, so you should also have a backup plan for your water source.
+Remember that the supply may run out, so you should also have a backup plan for your water source.

-Boiling water will make it safe for consumption and use, so besides having a stockpile of water, you should have items that will allow you to boil a second source.
-Pots, matches, candles, and burnable oils are essential components of any emergency kit.
+We also recommend having a plan for water treatment.
+For example, boiling water will make it safe for consumption and use.
+So besides having a stockpile of water, you should also have items that will allow you to collect, filter, and treat water.

 The food you cook in the aftermath of a disaster does not have to be bland or boring.
-You can include herbs and spices into your cooking to make your meals more nutritious and taste more delicious.
+You can include herbs and spices into your cooking to make your meals more nutritious and taste better.

 For example, spices such as sage, oregano, rosemary, clove, and cinnamon are fantastic sources of antioxidants.
-Making your food spicier has also been found to lower your risk of death from cancer, heart and respiratory issues.
+Cooking with culinary herbs and spices has also been found to lower your risk of death from cancer, heart, and respiratory issues.

 Dried meat should be included in every prepper food supply.
 Dried meat, or jerky, is perfect for prepper pantries because it has an impressively long and reliable shelf life.
-Jerky can be made from a variety of different protein sources: Beef, elk, buffalo, fish, turkey, venison, and duck jerky are all delicious and nutritious.
+Jerky can be made from a variety of protein sources, such as beef, elk, buffalo, fish, turkey, venison, and duck.

-Having sweeteners in your prepper pantry is as important as having a wide selection of herbs and spices and the best prepper pantry ideas to have.
-Sweeteners like maple syrup, honey, agave, and sugar all make certain foods more enjoyable and most importantly, more nutritious.
+Having sweeteners in your prepper pantry is as important as having a wide selection of herbs and spices.
+Sweeteners like maple syrup, honey, agave, and sugar make certain foods more enjoyable and, most importantly, more nutritious.

-For example, one serving of maple syrup on your oatmeal will supply you with zinc, iron, potassium, manganese, and calcium.
+For example, one serving of maple syrup in your oatmeal will supply you with zinc, iron, potassium, manganese, and calcium.
 Maple syrup is also well known for its long and reliable shelf life.

 Honey is another important sweetener.
 It is ideal for sweetening coffee, tea, and oatmeal, as well as spreading on bread, toast, and bagels.
 Honey is also perfect for soothing sore throats and coughs if someone in your family or prepper community gets sick.

-Coffee and tea are also essential items you should include in your list of best survival food.
+Coffee and tea are also essential items in your list of best survival foods.
 Both coffee and tea are comfort drinks.
 They help raise morale and are especially helpful when the weather is cold.

 Most types of coffee and tea also contain caffeine.
 Caffeine is a performance-enhancing stimulant that can increase your focus and energy levels.
-Caffeine can be helpful in the mornings and when you need to re-energize during an exhausting survival situation.
+Therefore, caffeine can be helpful in the mornings and when you need to re-energize during an exhausting survival situation.

 Cooking oils, such as vegetable, canola, peanut, olive, soybean, sunflower, or avocado oil, are fantastic for cooking.
 They are ideal for deep-frying, pan-frying, and searing your food.
-They are helpful for keeping your food from sticking to the pan or baking sheet and adding flavor texture to your food.
+Furthermore, they are helpful for keeping your food from sticking to the pan or baking sheet and adding flavor and texture to your food.

 Plus, like lard, they add important nutritional value to your food.
 Lard, along with certain types of oil, is an important source of unsaturated fatty acids.
 Lard also contains high levels of vitamin D, less saturated fat and cholesterol than butter, and no trans fat.

-Besides your survival food being designed to last a long time by itself, you can also take important actions to help your food last longer and keep your emergency food supply well-organized.
+The best survival foods already have a long shelf life.
+However, you can also take important actions to help your food last longer and keep your emergency food supply well-organized.

 Restocking is an important part of keeping an up-to-date prepper pantry.
-As you restock, make sure to place the newly purchased or fresher items towards the back.
-This will guarantee that you use the older things first and avoid expired food.
+As you restock, place the newly purchased or fresher items towards the back.
+This guarantees you use the older things first and avoid expired food.

 Glass containers are ideal for pickling and canning.
 They are great because they retain fewer stains and odors than plastic or metal.
 Plus, if you want to reheat the food items in the glass container, they are ready to use and safe for reheating in the microwave.

 Contrary to popular belief, expiration dates refer to food quality, not food safety.
-In other words, some technically expired foods can be safe to eat.
-They just might not be the highest quality.
+In other words, some technically expired foods can be safe to eat; they just may not be the highest quality.

 Sell-by dates are dates that inform how long the item can be displayed.
 Best-if-used-by dates reflect when the item is at its optimum quality and flavor.
 And use-by dates refer to when the food item has passed its peak quality.
-So even if the food is technically past it's best buy date, it can still be a valid part of your survival food stash.
+So even if the food is technically past its best-by date, it can still be a valid part of your survival food stash.

 Some food items belong in the refrigerator or freezer because it helps them last longer and retain their delicious flavor.
 However, there are other foods that you should not refrigerate or freeze because they will spoil quicker.

 For example, tomatoes lose their flavor in the fridge, so instead, they should be kept on the counter.
 Basil is another example of food you should not refrigerate.
 Instead, you should hang it up to dry.
-However, foods like broccoli, berries, apples, celery, jams, and nut butter are safe to refrigerate.
+On the other hand, foods like broccoli, berries, apples, celery, jams, and nut butter are safe to refrigerate.